vanja032/vanja032/README.md

 ### Hi there, I'm Vanja Sretenovic 👋

 #### About Me

+  - 📅 Date of birth: 02.06.2000
+  - 💻 I'm experienced in designing and developing software and applications, with a track record of successful implementations.
+  - 🌐 I enjoy collaborating on open-source projects and contributing to the tech community.

 I was born in Čačak, Serbia on 02.06.2000.
 I'm a passionate software engineer with a love for software and system architecture.
 Currently pursuing a degree in Information Technologies at the Faculty of Technical Sciences in Čačak.
 Experienced in designing and developing software and applications, with a track record of successful implementations.

 - 🔭 I’m currently working on Node Load Balancer in NodeJs and ReactJs